sh977218/CDE/README.md

 $/cde/> npm run gulp
 ```

-## Compile Static Homepage
+### Compile Static Homepage
 1. Do a prod build.
 1. Reload node server.
 1. In Chrome, load CDE Search Welcome page, then navigate to home page while logged out. ___(navigating directly to home would serve the existing static page)___
-1. In the Devtool Elements Tab, right click the specified tag and click "Copy Element" to copy the following:
+1. In the Devtool Elements Tab, right-click the specified tag and click "Copy Element" to copy the following:
    1. Copy the matching __\<style>__ tags to __one.css__ and __three.css__.
    1. Copy __<nih-cde>__ to __nihcde.html__ and run `./scripts/buildHomeCleanup.sh` (re-runnable).
       1. If the "Boards" or "Help" menu has changed, manually edit __./scripts/buildHomeCleanup.sh__ to recreate the new menu with JS classes.